dymani/dymani.github.io/_posts/2016-05-11-hello-there3.md

 ![](/assets/image/blog_setup.png)

 This is the template I used.
 Dark Kimochi Theme by Spaghetti.

 <!--asldkjfhasldfkjhasldkfjhalskdjfhalksa adslfkjahlkjdshf asdfhjlasdkjfhalsk asdlfkjhasdlkfja asldkfjahsdilua asdflkjasdfhlaksjd asdflkjadshflaksjdfh adslkfjhaldsfkjh-->

 <h3>I finally have a devblog!</h3>

-This is my first blog and I want to post more about my gamedev life on here.
+This is my first blog and I want to post more about<!--break--> my gamedev life on here.

 I set up this devblog right before my Chinese test.
 Lol